ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### PowerShell

-Currently, information barrier policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
+Currently, **information barrier policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets**.
 Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.

 ### Connect to the Security & Compliance Center and provide admin consent